jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 1. **app/api/firebase-images/route.ts**: Updated to use environment variables only
 2. **app/api/categories/route.ts**: Updated to use environment variables only
 3. **app/api/video/runway/multi-generate-video/image-to-video/route.ts**: Updated to use environment variables only
-4. **lib/firebase-admin.ts**: Updated to use environment variables only
+4. **lib/firebase-admin.ts**: Updated to use environment variables only and lazy initialization
 5. **app/api/upload-from-url/route.ts**: Converted from client-side Firebase to Firebase Admin SDK
 6. **app/api/upload/route.ts**: Converted from client-side Firebase to Firebase Admin SDK
 7. **app/api/video/delete-batch/route.ts**: Converted from client-side Firebase to Firebase Admin SDK
 8. **lib/firebase/newsVideo.ts**: Converted from client-side Firebase to Firebase Admin SDK
+9. **app/api/video/news/merge-videos/route.ts**: Changed to use dynamic import for Firebase functions

 ### Key Changes: